academic-moodle-cooperation/moodle-gradereport_gradedist/README.txt

 CHANGELOG
 ====================================================================================================
-        *) 15.01.2016
+        *) 15.05.2016
+                [github][Update] #3267:
+                Change recommended download target for highcharts files.
+                Adapt code so also their minified versions are accepted.
+                Fix exporting bug with non-transparent labels disappearing on image with latest version of highcharts *) 15.01.2016
                 Fix Bug #2871 Entering "100" invokes an error message and prevents to save the new entries Fix Bug #2870 Wrong prefilled new grade boundaries after saving new boundaries